PNeekeetah/DesigningDataIntensiveApplications/Chapter7_part1.md

 1. At the start of a transaction, check all incomplete transactions - ignore all writes
 2. Ignore all writes of aborted TXs
-3. TXs with a latert TXID are ignored, regardless of commit status
+3. TXs with a latest TXID are ignored, regardless of commit status
 4. All other writes are visible to the app's queries

 An object is visible IFF